Bringing Up Father: International syndication

 In Mexico, the strip was titled Educando a Papá, with Jiggs and Maggie being renamed as "Pancho" and "Ramona" respectively.
-In Chile, Jiggs was known as "Don Fausto".
+It was published in Chile from 1922, originally retitled Amenidades del diario vivir ("Amenities of Daily Life") and later as Don Fausto, with Jiggs renamed as the titular "Don Fausto" and Maggie as "Crisanta".
 In Argentina, it was known as Trifón y Sisebuta, and in Brazil as Pafúncio e Marocas.
 In Yugoslavia and Serbia it has been published as Porodica Tarana since 1935.
 In Turkey, the strip was published daily by Hürriyet until the late 1990s under the name Güngörmüşler (The Worldly-wiseds) with Jiggs renamed to Şaban and Maggie renamed to Tonton (darling).
 In Italy, Jiggs and Maggie became Arcibaldo e Petronilla and the strip, published by the children magazine Corriere dei Piccoli since 1921, was very popular.

 Bringing Up Father still enjoys popularity in Norway.
 Known as Fiinbeck og Fia, the strip was published weekly in the family journal Hjemmet from 1921 until the early 2000s; and a Christmas book with the strip has been published every year since 1930, in the last few decades mostly reprints of material produced by McManus in the 1940s and 1950s.
 A similar publication was also an annual event (from 1931 to 1977) in Sweden, where the strip is known as Gyllenbom.
 In Denmark the series went under the name Gyldenspjæt.
 In Finland, the strip was called Vihtori ja Klaara and appeared in the major daily Uusi Suomi from 1929 until the paper folded in 1991.
 In the Finnish version, Jiggs' favorite dish of corned beef and cabbage became lammaskaali (literally "mutton cabbage"), which under the name fårikål is actually a Norwegian national dish.

-In Japan, Bringing Up Father was first published in April 1, 1923 in the Asahi Graph, as Oyaji kyōiku.
+In Japan, Bringing Up Father was first published on April 1, 1923, in the Asahi Graph, as Oyaji kyōiku.
 The strip was published daily in the magazine (interrupted by the Great Kantō earthquake, resuming to be published weekly from November 14 afterwards) until 1940; its success inspired strips by Japanese comic artists, like Yutaka Asō's Nonkina tōsan ("Easygoing daddy").